 For more help on using OA articles in teaching please contact the Copyright Guidance Service.

-You cannot copy a PDF and upload it directly on to Blackboard as this constitutes making multiple copies.
-However, you can still make the article available to your students in the following ways:
+No, you cannot copy a PDF and upload it directly on to Blackboard as this constitutes making multiple copies.
+You can make the article available to your students by doing the following:

 As with text-based material, many images that you will want to use in your teaching materials are likely to be subject to copyright.
 This includes photographs, diagrams and other illustrations, whether from printed or electronic sources.

 Images contained in print sources which are covered by the University’s CLA Licence may be copied and included in a course pack or otherwise distributed to students.
-Such images can also be used in presentations.
-If any teaching materials containing such images are then uploaded to Blackboard, you should report this to the Library’s Digitisation Team.
+Such images can also be used in teaching materials, including those uploaded to BlackBoard.

 Possibly, this may be covered by a number of copyright exceptions, such as ‘illustration for instruction’, 'quotation' and 'criticism and review', however the copying must be considered ‘fair’ in that it is limited and does not negatively impact on the market for the original materials.